 Spring Beauty Facts

 Spring Beauty is a small herbaceous perennial flower native to Eastern North America.
 It is comprised of a cluster of leaves at the base that are approximately 2-4″ long by 1/4″ wide, slender with a vein running the length of the leaf.
+In general the leaves are linear or oblanceolate.
 There is an additional pair of leaves that are very small, like blades of grass that occur part-way up the stem.